 When we spend eight hours a day, five days a week, somewhere along the line that culture is going to rub off on us – whether that’s in a positive or a negative way.

 In fact, recent research has shown that since the outbreak of coronavirus, a third of workers in the UK feel disconnected from their organisation’s company culture.

-Since the outbreak, we’ve had conversations with businesses and individuals who don’t want to go back to “the way things were.”
+Since the outbreak, I’ve had conversations with businesses and individuals who don’t want to go back to “the way things were.”